unibo-spe/spe-slides/content/00-intro/_index.md

 # Pages of the course

 - [Virtual Learning Environment ("Virtuale")](https://virtuale.unibo.it/course/view.php?id=83089)
-  + please enroll if you didn't already
+  + please enrol if you haven't already

 - [These slides](https://unibo-spe.github.io)